-7540.03 - STUDENT RESPONSIBLE USE OF TECHNOLOGY, SOCIAL MEDIA, AND DISTRICT NETWORK SYSTEMS improve communication within the school district and the community.
+• 7540.03 - STUDENT RESPONSIBLE USE OF TECHNOLOGY, SOCIAL MEDIA, AND DISTRICT NETWORK SYSTEMS, & INTERNET SAFETY

+The School Board provides students access to a large variety of technology and network resources which provide multiple opportunities to enhance learning and improve communication within the school district and the community.
 All users must, however, exercise appropriate and responsible use of school and District technology and information systems.
 Users include anyone authorized by administration to use the network.
 This policy is intended to promote the most effective, safe, productive, and instructionally sound uses of network information and communication tools.